SoftwareEngineeringToolDemos/FSE-2013-USMMC/build-vm/README.md

 The USMMC tools web site is [here] (http://www.comp.nus.edu.sg/~lius87/UMLSM.html)

-Follow this process to create the tool VM from scratch.
+Follow this process to create the tool VM from scratch:
 1. Download all files/folders under the "build-vm" folder.
 2. Install Vagrant, if not already installed.
 3. Open a command window.